Danielbaker31/HouseholdWaterMonitoringSystem/Journals/Advait Renduchintala (advaitr3)/advaitr3.md

 - Work on final presentation

 **Tasks Completed**:
 This week, we successfully demoed our project, showcasing the functionality of the water monitoring system to our peers and instructors.
 The demo highlighted key features such as tap detection, real-time data logging, and the integrated LCD display for user feedback.
-Following the demo, we began preparing for our presentation next week by outlining the key points we want to emphasize, such as the challenges we overcame, the system's robustness, and its scalability.
+Following the demo, we began preparing for our presentation next week by outlining the key points we want to emphasize, such as the challenges we overcame, the system's functionality, and its scalability.
 I also attended a mock presentation session and peer demos, which provided valuable insights into effective presentation techniques and potential areas of improvement for our own project.
 These activities helped us refine and ensure our presentation is engaging and well-structured.

 **Next Steps**:
 Final presenation next week.